Pentachlorobenzene

-Pentachlorobenzene (PeCB) is a chemical compound with the molecular formula C6HCl5 which is a chlorinated aromatic hydrocarbon.
+Pentachlorobenzene (PeCB) is an aryl chloride and a five-substituted chlorobenzene with the molecular formula C6HCl5 which is a chlorinated aromatic hydrocarbon.
 It consists of a benzene ring substituted with five chlorine atoms.
 PeCB was once used industrially for a variety of uses, but because of environmental concerns there are currently no large scale uses of PeCB.
 Pentachlorobenzene is a known persistent organic pollutant (POP) and banned globally by the Stockholm Convention on Persistent Organic Pollutants in 2009.

 Production

 PeCB can be produced as a byproduct of the manufacture of carbon tetrachloride and benzene.
 It is extracted by distillation and crystallization.
 The direct production of pure PeCB is not practical because of the simultaneous production of other chlorinated compounds.
 Since PeCB is generally produced in small quantities in the chlorination of benzene, it is also contained in other chlorobenzenes (dichlorobenzenes, trichlorobenzenes etc.)

 Today, a majority of the PeCB released into the environment is a result of backyard trash burning and municipal waste incineration.